Oita/Beppu with Kids: Best Things to Do as a Family (2025)

 A: Many onsen in Oita are safe for children, especially family-style private baths available at hotels and ryokans.
 Kids age 3+ often enjoy sand baths like those at Hyotan Onsen.
 Just make sure the water isn’t too hot, and always supervise closely.

-Q: What’s the best time of year to visit Oita with kids?
+Q: When is the best time to visit Oita with kids?

 Q: Is it easy to get around Oita with a stroller?

 A: Yes, many major attractions like Oita Marine Palace Aquarium, Oita Prefectural Art Museum, and Harmony Land are stroller-friendly.
-However, places like Takasakiyama Monkey Park and some hot spring areas may have steep or uneven paths, so bring a lightweight, foldable stroller for flexibility.
+However, places like Takasakiyama Natural Zoological Garden and some hot spring areas may have steep or uneven paths, so bring a lightweight, foldable stroller for flexibility.

-Q: How many days should we spend in Oita with kids?
+Q: How many days do you need in Oita with kids?

 A: Plan for 2 to 3 full days if you want to enjoy a mix of Beppu’s hot springs, animal parks, and day trips to Yufuin or Mount Yufu.
 This allows enough time for relaxing, exploring, and a few unique family adventures without rushing.